What the Mariners do (or don’t do) at the trade deadline will set the tone for the rest of the season

 But players can be acquired without giving up prospect capital by taking on salary.

-Given the fact that the Mariners approached this past offseason with a parsimonious philosophy instated by former CEO Kevin Mather, who revealed as much in his infamous Zoom call with the Bellevue Breakfast Rotary club, it would behoove Mariners chairman John Stanton and the minority ownership group to show skeptical and beleaguered fans a willingness to take on payroll for the right player.
+Given the fact that the Mariners approached this past offseason with a parsimonious philosophy instilled by former CEO Kevin Mather, who revealed as much in his infamous Zoom call with the Bellevue Breakfast Rotary club, it would behoove Mariners chairman John Stanton and the minority ownership group to show skeptical and beleaguered fans a willingness to take on payroll for the right player.

 Even with the team’s success, there is a belief that Dipoto might still trade outfielder Mitch Haniger, who will be a free agent after the 2022 season, third baseman Kyle Seager or any of his relievers on one-year contracts, who are pitching well this season, like Kendall Graveman, Drew Steckenrider and Paul Sewald as part of his rebuild plan.

-Dipoto will also have to weigh the ramifications of what trading an established player like Haniger, their best overall producer on offense, or Graveman, the team’s closer and leader of the bullpen, might have on a such a young team that relies so heavily on emotion.
+Dipoto also will have to weigh the ramifications of what trading an established player like Haniger, their best overall producer on offense, or Graveman, the team’s closer and leader of the bullpen, might have on a such a young team that relies so heavily on emotion.
 It certainly would send a mixed message to players who refuse to view the team as rebuilding any longer.

 “I think that would hurt us,” Crawford said.
 “It would be excruciating.
 That would suck.
 We need Mitch.
 He is one of our leaders.
 He comes in and a lot of our outfielders look up to him the most.
 We need him on our team.”